BOOKS OF POETRY

 71 photos, half by Judith Lauter

-The poetic diary of a marriage lasting half a century, this collection
+The poetic diary of a marriage at the half century mark, this collection

 sketches out the life and times of Ken and Judith Lauter.
 They met in 1965